-- 6. With regard to the remedies in Article IX: - (a) they shall be made available by the registry authority and other administrative authorities, as applicable, in a Contracting State no later than five working days after the creditor notifies such authorities that the relief specified in Article IX is granted or, in the case of relief granted by a foreign court, recognised by a court of that Contracting State, and that the creditor is entitled to procure those remedies in accordance with this Convention; and - (b) the applicable authorities shall expeditiously co-operate with and assist the creditor in the exercise of such remedies.
+- 4. Ownership or any other interest of the debtor passing on a sale under the preceding paragraph is free from any other interest over which the creditor's international interest has priority under the provisions of Article 29 of the Convention. - 5.
+The creditor and the debtor or any other interested person may agree in writing to exclude the application of Article 13(2) of the Convention. - 6.
+With regard to the remedies in Article IX: - (a) they shall be made available by the administrative authorities in a Contracting State no later than five working days after the creditor notifies such authorities that the relief specified in Article IX is granted or, in the case of relief granted by a foreign court, recognised by a court of that Contracting State, and that the creditor is entitled to procure those remedies in accordance with the Convention; and - (b) the administrative authorities referred to in the preceding sub-paragraph shall expeditiously co-operate with and assist the creditor in the exercise of such remedies.

-Article XI - Remedies on insolvency
+$Article\ XI - Remedies\ on\ insolvency$